Cisco Systems (NASDAQ:CSCO) Issues Q4 2021 Earnings Guidance

-Cisco Systems (NASDAQ:CSCO) updated its fourth quarter 2021 earnings guidance on Tuesday.
+Cisco Systems (NASDAQ:CSCO) issued an update on its fourth quarter 2021 earnings guidance on Tuesday morning.
 The company provided earnings per share (EPS) guidance of $0.810-0.830 for the period, compared to the Thomson Reuters consensus estimate of $0.850.
 The company issued revenue guidance of $12.88 billion-13.13 billion, compared to the consensus revenue estimate of $12.82 billion.

-Cisco Systems (NASDAQ:CSCO) last announced its earnings results on Tuesday, May 18th.
-The network equipment provider reported $0.83 earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of $0.82 by $0.01.
+Cisco Systems (NASDAQ:CSCO) last released its quarterly earnings data on Tuesday, May 18th.
+The network equipment provider reported $0.83 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $0.82 by $0.01.
+The business had revenue of $12.80 billion for the quarter, compared to analysts’ expectations of $12.57 billion.
 Cisco Systems had a return on equity of 31.12% and a net margin of 20.92%.
-The firm had revenue of $12.80 billion during the quarter, compared to analysts’ expectations of $12.57 billion.
-During the same quarter in the prior year, the business earned $0.79 earnings per share.
-The company’s revenue was up 6.8% on a year-over-year basis.
-As a group, sell-side analysts predict that Cisco Systems will post 2.86 earnings per share for the current year.
+Cisco Systems’s quarterly revenue was up 6.8% on a year-over-year basis.
+During the same period in the previous year, the business posted $0.79 earnings per share.
+As a group, equities research analysts anticipate that Cisco Systems will post 2.86 earnings per share for the current year.

-Several equities research analysts have recently issued reports on the company.
-Wolfe Research raised Cisco Systems from a market perform rating to an outperform rating and set a $63.00 price target on the stock in a research report on Friday, April 16th.
-Raymond James raised their target price on Cisco Systems from $50.00 to $55.00 and gave the company an outperform rating in a report on Friday, May 14th.
-William Blair reiterated a market perform rating on shares of Cisco Systems in a report on Thursday, May 20th.
-JPMorgan Chase & Co. raised shares of Cisco Systems from a neutral rating to an overweight rating and set a $55.00 target price on the stock in a research report on Thursday, March 11th.
-Finally, Deutsche Bank Aktiengesellschaft started coverage on shares of Cisco Systems in a report on Tuesday, April 20th.
-They issued a hold rating and a $55.00 price target for the company.
-Eleven investment analysts have rated the stock with a hold rating and ten have issued a buy rating to the company’s stock.
-Cisco Systems has an average rating of Hold and a consensus target price of $51.85.
+Several analysts recently commented on CSCO shares.
+The Goldman Sachs Group raised Cisco Systems from a neutral rating to a buy rating and boosted their price target for the company from $50.00 to $59.00 in a research note on Thursday, March 25th.
+MKM Partners started coverage on Cisco Systems in a research note on Thursday, May 13th.
+They issued a buy rating and a $61.00 price target on the stock.
+Wolfe Research raised Cisco Systems from a market perform rating to an outperform rating and set a $63.00 price target on the stock in a research note on Friday, April 16th.
+KeyCorp reaffirmed a sector weight rating on shares of Cisco Systems in a research note on Thursday, April 29th.
+Finally, JPMorgan Chase & Co. raised Cisco Systems from a neutral rating to an overweight rating and set a $55.00 price target on the stock in a research note on Thursday, March 11th.
+Eleven investment analysts have rated the stock with a hold rating and ten have given a buy rating to the stock.
+The stock presently has a consensus rating of Hold and a consensus price target of $51.85.

-In other news, CEO Charles Robbins sold 7,584 shares of the business’s stock in a transaction that occurred on Wednesday, May 26th.
-The stock was sold at an average price of $53.11, for a total value of $402,786.24.
-The sale was disclosed in a filing with the SEC, which is available through this hyperlink.
-Also, SVP Prat Bhatt sold 3,829 shares of the stock in a transaction that occurred on Monday, May 24th.
-The stock was sold at an average price of $53.50, for a total value of $204,851.50.
-Following the sale, the senior vice president now owns 106,222 shares in the company, valued at $5,682,877.
+In other news, COO Maria Martinez sold 50,000 shares of the business’s stock in a transaction on Thursday, June 10th.
+The stock was sold at an average price of $55.01, for a total transaction of $2,750,500.00.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is accessible through this hyperlink.
+Also, SVP Prat Bhatt sold 3,451 shares of the company’s stock in a transaction dated Monday, June 14th.
+The shares were sold at an average price of $53.99, for a total value of $186,319.49.
+Following the completion of the sale, the senior vice president now owns 105,900 shares of the company’s stock, valued at approximately $5,717,541.
 The disclosure for this sale can be found here.
-Over the last three months, insiders have sold 37,395 shares of company stock valued at $1,970,410.
-Company insiders own 0.02% of the company’s stock.
+In the last 90 days, insiders have sold 90,846 shares of company stock valued at $4,907,229.
+0.02% of the stock is currently owned by corporate insiders.

 Cisco Systems, Inc designs, manufactures, and sells Internet Protocol based networking and other products related to the communications and information technology industry in the Americas, Europe, the Middle East, Africa, the Asia Pacific, Japan, and China.
 It provides infrastructure platforms, including networking technologies of switching, routing, wireless, and data center products that are designed to work together to deliver networking capabilities, and transport and/or store data.